Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 ---

-Structured outputs constrain Claude's responses to follow a specific schema, ensuring valid, parseable output for downstream processing.
+Structured outputs constrain MiniMax-M2's responses to follow a specific schema, ensuring valid, parseable output for downstream processing.
 Use **JSON outputs** (`output_format`) for structured data responses, or **strict tool use** (`strict: true`) for guaranteed schema validation on tool names and inputs.

 <Note>
-Structured outputs are currently available as a public beta feature in the Claude API for Claude Sonnet 4.5 and Claude Opus 4.1.
+Structured outputs are currently available as a public beta feature in the MiniMax-M2 API for MiniMax-M2 MiniMax-M2 4.5 and MiniMax-M2 Opus 4.1.

 To use the feature, set the [beta header](/docs/en/api/beta-headers) `structured-outputs-2025-11-13`.
 </Note>